Optimality and Approximate Optimality of Source-Channel Separation in Networks

 \section{Introduction}

-Shannon's source-channel separation theorem asserts that there is no essential loss in point-to-point communication systems, when the source coding component and channel coding component are designed and operated separately \cite{Shannon:48}.
-This separation architecture simplifies the overall communication system tremendously, because the decoupled subsystems are much easier to design and implement, with the codeword index as the only interface between the source coding component and the channel coding component.
+Shannon's source-channel separation theorem asserts that there is no essential loss asymptotically in point-to-point communication systems, when the source coding component and the channel coding component are designed and operated separately \cite{Shannon:48}.
+This separation architecture simplifies the overall communication system tremendously, because the decoupled subsystems are much easier to design and implement, with the codeword index as the only interface between the two components.
 Unfortunately, it has been shown that the separation approach is not optimal in very simple multiuser scenarios (e.g., \cite{Cover:80}), which suggests that the optimality of source-channel separation may not hold beyond the conventional point-to-point case.

-Because of the clear benefits of the source-channel separation architecture, it is important to understand the optimality issue better.
-In this work, we seek to answer the following sequence of questions: is there a general class of multiuser communication systems for which: \begin{itemize} \item The separation approach is optimal? \item If the answer to the first question is negative, then is the separation approach at least approximately optimal? \end{itemize}
+Because of the clear benefits of the source-channel separation architecture, it is important to understand the issue better.
+In this work, we seek to answer the following sequence of questions: is there a general class of multiuser communication systems for which \begin{itemize} \item The separation approach is optimal? \item If separation is not optimal, then is it at least approximately optimal? \end{itemize}

 The difficulty in answering these questions lies in the fact that in most multiuser communication scenarios, we do not have explicit characterizations of the rate-distortion regions, the channel capacity regions, or the joint coding achievable distortion regions; however, in order to determine whether the separation approach is optimal, it is natural to first couple the rate-distortion region and the channel capacity region, then compare it with the joint coding achievable distortion region.
-With at least one region unknown in most cases, it seems utterly impossible to answer the above questions even in some of the simplest settings (e.g., communicating sources on an interference channel), let alone in more complex networks.
+With at least one region unknown in most cases, it seems impossible to answer the above questions even in some of the simplest settings (e.g., communicating sources on an interference channel), let alone in more complex networks.
 In this work, we show that this difficulty in determining the optimality of source-channel separation can in fact be circumvented completely in several important settings, and the answers to the sequence of questions posed earlier are indeed positive.